-In Part 1 of this article series, we covered some of the more common investment accounts available to investors: the basic (non-registered) investment account, the Tax-free Savings Account (TFSA), the Registered Retirement Savings Plan (RRSP), and the Registered Retirement Income Fund (RRIF).
+In Part 1 of this article series, we covered some of the more common Canadian investment accounts available: the basic (non-registered) investment account, the Tax-free Savings Account (TFSA), the Registered Retirement Savings Plan (RRSP), and the Registered Retirement Income Fund (RRIF).

 In Part 2, we’ll discuss three more registered investment accounts: Locked-in Retirement Account (LIRA), Life Income Fund (LIF), and Registered Education Savings Plan (RESP).

 Locked-in Retirement Account (LIRA)

 Canadians are changing jobs and companies much more frequently than in the past.
 One of the consequences of this trend is the treatment of pensions.
 When you decide to leave your company what happens to your pension?
 Most often, the pension benefit earned with your ex-employer will be converted to a Locked-in Retirement Account (LIRA).
 Regardless of whether you decide to keep everything in cash or invest the capital, or which company you hire to manage this portion of your portfolio, the “pension” will be housed in a LIRA account.
 The LIRA is simply another registered account type that will hold the underlying investments.
 Think of the LIRA as a close cousin to the RRSP (Registered Retirement Savings Plan), but with its own unique set of rules.

 Very much like the RRSP account, the LIRA is an account type that houses the underlying investments.
 Investments within a LIRA account grow tax-free, meaning that the investor does not pay taxes on gains as long as they remain in the LIRA account.
 Taxes are deferred in this case, just like with an RRSP account and you will be taxed only when you withdraw income from the LIRA.